rubo77/table2CSV/README.md

 thanks to http://www.kunalbabre.com/projects/table2CSV.php

-see also https://github.com/ZachWick/TableCSVExport for another fork.
+see also https://github.com/ZachWick/TableCSVExport for another fork that already implemented some new features (emptyValue, showHiddenRows, rowFilter)

 Option 1
 =========